per1234/ino-troubleshooting/runtime.md

 <a id="while-not-serial"></a>
 #### My program only runs when I have Serial Monitor open
-Boards without native USB capabilities (e.g., Uno, Nano, Mega) are automatically reset when you open Serial Monitor, so you will always see the serial output from the very start of the program.
+Boards without native USB capabilities (e.g., Uno, classic Nano, Mega) are automatically reset when you open Serial Monitor, so you will always see the serial output from the very start of the program.
 But the native USB boards (e.g., Leonardo, Micro, MKR, Nano 33 IoT, Nano 33 BLE) don't reset when Serial Monitor is opened.
 This means that any serial output that runs before you open Serial Monitor is never seen.

 This is why it's common to see a line like this in Arduino sketches:
 ```c++